Darius is a former high school literary and feature writer with a BS degree in Information and Communications

 The Rise of YouTube Videos and Channels

-First planned as an online dating service platform during it's early days that turned into an almost social media internet website and mobile application, YouTube is not only just a video-sharing place for everyone to upload what they catch on their camera or phone but also an ocean of people that publish videos of different contents that almost everybody didn't expect to suddenly skyrocket.
+Planned as an online dating service platform during its early days that turned into an almost social media website and mobile application, YouTube is not only just a video-sharing place for everyone to upload what they catch on video but also an ocean of people who publish videos of different content that hardly anyone expected to suddenly skyrocket to what it is today.

-The video hosting service is used, especially by most young people, to watch music videos, comedy skits, how-to guides, food recipes, life stories, everyday hacks, short films, and more.
+The video hosting service is used, especially by most young people, to watch music videos, comedy skits, how-to guides, food recipes, life stories, career tips, everyday hacks, short films, and more.

 For the past years, I have been active with YouTube because of the necessary tutorials, mostly educational clips, that I need for my studies, assignments, projects, and other school works.
 But as time went by, I found myself sitting on a chair with my phone in front of me, distracted by the videos YouTube's algorithm would show me—kind of like Facebook's links for articles.